30 minutes. It’s been 30 damn minutes since you’ve been looking for a way to integrate Twitter with WordPress.

-As you can see, linking Twitter and WordPress isn't that rocket science.
+As you can see, integrating Twitter with WordPress isn’t that rocket science.
 Sometimes there are small manipulations to be done to make everything functional, but it can be very, very useful.

 You know what?
 I’m going to demonstrate this to you throughout this article.
 Simple tips, advice and methods will allow you to reproduce all this at home.

 Easily.
 Step by step.
-Just to warn you: I have planned much more than 140 (or now 280) characters.
+Just to warn you: I have planned much more than 280 characters.

 But before we start, here’s our roadmap.
 Throughout this article, we will discuss the following points together:

-NB: The links you will find in this article are affiliate links.
-That is to say that WPMarmite will receive a commission if you subscribe to a license through these links.
+Some of the links you will find in this article are affiliate links.
+It means that WPMarmite will receive a commission if you subscribe to a license through these links.
 This provides funding for the research and writing work of the editors.
 However, this does not affect our judgment.
-If a plugin doesn't seem relevant, we'll let you know without going in for half measures! 😉
+If a plugin doesn’t seem relevant, we’ll let you know without going in for half measures! 😉

-Why you need to link Twitter and WordPress?
+Why you need to integrate Twitter with WordPress?

 What’s happening in the world and what people are talking about right now.About page of Twitter official website.

 Launched in 2006, “Twitter is a microblogging and social networking service”, says Wikipedia.
 Users can post and interact sharing tweets which are limited to 280 characters.

 With 353 million monthly active users, Twitter is the 16th most popular social network in the world, far behind Facebook (2.7 billion users) and Instagram (1.2 billion).